tufts-ml/ssl-for-echocardiograms/README.md

 ### Patient-level predictions
 We have provided the saved image level predictions in folder [predictions](predictions/), so that the patient level prediction code can run smoothly to reproduce our results in the paper.

-For example, if you want to run the patient level prediction on our suggested split on TMED-156-52, go to [runs/table7](runs/table7)
+For example, if you want to run the patient level prediction for MixMatch on our suggested split1 on TMED-156-52, go to [runs/table7](runs/table7)

 ```
-bash launch_fs_fold0.sh run_here
+bash launch_MixMatch_fold0.sh run_here
 ```

 In practice, the user can save their own image level predictions to the folder and run the script instead.